nlbdev/nlb-scss/README.md

 2. Install Grunt with npm: `npm i -g grunt`
 3. Run `npm install`

-To compile run `grunt`
+To compile once run `grunt`

+To compile after each change to a SCSS file, run `grunt watch`

-To view the compiled result, open: `demo.htm`
+To view the compiled result, open: `dist/demo.htm` or `dist/css/example.css`